-The Town Hall or City Hall is the chief administrative office that runs the town or city.
-They often maintain records on their jurisdiction, making them an important source for court records.
+Town Halls and City Halls in Perry County are the chief administrative offices that runs towns and cities in Perry County, AL. They often maintain records on their jurisdiction, making them an important source for Perry County court records.
 Town and City Hall court records can include case records for felonies and misdemeanors, criminal violations, bankruptcies, divorces, and other legal matters.
-Many Town and City Halls provide online access to court records.
+Town and City Halls provide online access to Perry County court records.

 Marion City Hall Marion AL 123 E Jefferson St 36756 334-683-6545

-Courts maintain records on their cases and make these documents available to the public, making them an important source for court records.
-These records can include case records for felonies and misdemeanors, criminal violations, and traffic infractions.
-Courts may also have records oncivil court cases, including bankruptcies, divorces, adoptions, tax court records, and other legal transactions.
-In many cases, court records can be requested online.
+Perry County Courts maintain records on their cases and make these public records available upon request, making them an important source for Perry County, AL court records.
+These records can include Perry County criminal records for felonies and misdemeanors, criminal violations, and traffic infractions.
+Courts may also have records on civil court cases, including bankruptcies, divorces, adoptions, tax court records, and other legal transactions.
+Courts provide Perry County court records for online requests.

 Marion Courthouse Marion AL 402 Washington Street 36756 334-683-8969